-- e.
-The preference under par. a shall not exceed \$50,000 for any one solicitation and award determination. - 2.
-DUTIES OF CONTRACTING DEPARTMENT.
-Each contracting department is directed to: - a.
-Obtain affidavits from local business enterprises with their bids verifying their status. - b.
-Cooperate with the city purchasing director in the implementation of this chapter. - c.
-Provide quarterly reports to the city purchasing director not later than 30 calendar days after the end of the previous quarter specifying with respect to contracts: - c.-1.
-Provide the dollar amount of those contracts awarded to local business enterprises. - c.-2.
-Provide other information as may be requested by the director. - 365-9.
+e.
+The preference under par. a shall not exceed \$25,000 for any one solicitation and award determination.

+2. DUTIES OF CONTRACTING DEPARTMENT.
+Each contracting department is directed to:

+a.
+Obtain affidavits from local business enterprises with their bids verifying their status.

+b.
+Cooperate with the city purchasing director in the implementation of this chapter.

+c.
+Provide quarterly reports to the city purchasing director not later than 30 calendar days after the end of the previous quarter specifying with respect to contracts:

+c.-1.
+Provide the dollar amount of those contracts awarded to local business enterprises.

+c.-2.
+Provide other information as may be requested by the director.

+365-9.
 Duration.
-This chapter shall be in effect for a period of 8 years after the effective date of this ordinance [city clerk to insert date] provided, however, that the common council shall determine the necessity for the continuation of the program as well as the applicable percentage of bid award standards for local business enterprises at 2-year intervals from the effective date of this ordinance [city clerk to insert date]. - 365-11.
+This chapter shall be in effect for a period of 7 years after the effective date of this ordinance [city clerk to insert date] provided, however, that the common council shall determine the necessity for the continuation of the program as well as the applicable percentage of bid award standards for local business enterprises at 2-year intervals from the effective date of this ordinance [city clerk to insert date].

+365-11.
 Sanctions.
-Every city contract awarded under this chapter shall contain language indicating that if any document submitted to the city by a contractor under this chapter for the purpose of participating in any city contract contains false, misleading or fraudulent information, the contracting department or the city purchasing director, as the case may be, may direct the imposition of any of the following sanctions on the offending contractor: - a.
+Every city contract awarded under this chapter shall contain language indicating that if any document submitted to the city by a contractor under this chapter for the purpose of participating in any city contract contains false, misleading or fraudulent information, the contracting department or the city purchasing director, as the case may be, may direct the imposition of any of the following sanctions on the offending contractor:

+- a.
 Withholding of payment. - b.
 Termination, suspension or cancellation of the contract in whole or in part. - c.
-Denial to participate in any further contracts awarded by the city. - 365-13.
+Denial to participate in any further contracts awarded by the city.

+365-13.
 Penalty.
-Any person, firm or corporation knowingly engaging in fraud, misrepresentation or in any attempt, direct or indirect, to evade the provisions of this chapter by providing false, misleading or fraudulent information shall, upon conviction, forfeit not less than \$2,000 nor more than \$5,000 together with the costs of prosecution. - Part 16.
-This ordinance takes effect on the effective date of charter ordinance file number 080685.
+Any person, firm or corporation knowingly engaging in fraud, misrepresentation or in any attempt, direct or indirect, to evade the provisions of this chapter by providing false, misleading or fraudulent information shall, upon conviction, forfeit not less than \$2,000 nor more than \$5,000 together with the costs of prosecution.

+Part 18.
+This ordinance takes effect 120 days following passage and publication, except for part 17 which takes effect 60 days following the effective date of charter ordinance file number 080685.

-LRB APPROVED AS TO FORM
+APPROVED AS TO FORM

 Legislative Reference Bureau Date:

-Attorney